stellarscience/dakota-stellar/packages/external/trilinos/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   -D <Project>_ENABLE_DEVELOPMENT_MODE=OFF

 This turns off a number of CMake configure-time checks for the <Project>
-TriBITS/CMake files including checking the package dependencies.
+TriBITS/CMake files including checking the package dependencies and other usage of TriBITS.
 These checks can be expensive and may also not be appropriate for a tarball release of the software.
 However, this also turns off strong compiler warnings so this is not recommended by default (see `<TRIBITS_PACKAGE>_DISABLE_STRONG_WARNINGS`_).
+For a release of <Project>
-For a release of <Project> this option is set OFF by default.
+this option is set OFF by default.

 One of the CMake configure-time debug-mode checks performed as part of ``<Project>_ENABLE_DEVELOPMENT_MODE=ON`` is to assert the existence of TriBITS